 To that end, Chris brings up the age-old interview question, “Where do you see yourself in five years?” as an example of what not to ask when you want to foster open and honest communication.
 He says, “When you use that question, you are essentially saying, ‘I now want you to lie to me and give me the answer that we both know you're supposed to give, so I can check the box and move on.’”

 Instead of the five years question, Chris suggests asking candidates, “What job would you like to have after you leave this company?”
 This question comes from Kevin Scott, who was VP of engineering for LinkedIn when he first started using this question.
-It’s a bold question because it’s addressing upfront that the candidate might not spend their whole career at one company.
-“But by him being willing to admit that, and being open and honest about that, it allows him to gather the information that's necessary to engage employees,” says Chris.
+It’s a bold question because it addresses upfront that the candidate might not spend their whole career at one company.
+“But by being willing to admit that, and being open and honest about that, it allows him to gather the information necessary to engage employees,” says Chris.

 Leaders communicate a motivating vision

-Brian has been intentional about the way the Airbnb story has been told from the beginning.
-But, it’s not just the words of a CEO that matter.
+Brian has been intentional about how the Airbnb story has been told from the beginning.
+But it’s not just the words of a CEO that matter.
 Chris says, “It's also the actions that they take and the things they put in place so that that commitment is visible.
-One of the things that Brian did is he actually hired one of the animators from Pixar to storyboard the entire process starting from the point at which a person decides, ‘Hey, I want to go on a vacation.’”
-By doing that, Chris took an abstract vision, hospitality, and experiences, and provided a concrete way of looking at it.
-The storyboard sits in Airbnb headquarters, says Chris, and you can actually see it when you walk into the building.
-Providing multiple ways to communicate this vision, has only made it stronger.
+One of the things that Brian did is he hired one of the animators from Pixar to storyboard the entire process starting from the point at which a person decides, ‘Hey, I want to go on a vacation.’”
+By doing that, Chris took an abstract vision and provided a concrete way of looking at it.
+The storyboard sits in Airbnb headquarters, says Chris, and you can see it when you walk into the building.
+Providing multiple ways to communicate this vision has only made it stronger.

 As David says, “Essentially as leadership or as leaders, it's almost impossible to over-communicate strategy, direction, and relevant tactical details.”
-As Chris and David show throughout the webinar, communication is more than just the act of talking to drive the point home.
+As Chris and David show throughout the webinar, communication is more than just talking to drive the point home.
 Effective communication that drives engagement is focused and strategic.